scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 In current practice the intra-ISD set size is typically 20.
 Current practice also showed that in small SCION core networks, higher values of the core best PCBs set size (e.g. 20) can be used.

 Depending on the selection criteria, it may be necessary to keep more candidate PCBs than the *best PCBs set size* in the Beacon Store in order to determine the best set of PCBs.
-If this is the case, an AS should have a suitable pre-selection of candidate PCBs in place in order to keep the Beacon Store capacity limited.
+If this is the case, an AS Control Service should have a suitable pre-selection of candidate PCBs in place in order to keep the Beacon Store capacity limited.

 - The *propagation interval* should be at least "5" (seconds) for intra-ISD beaconing and at least "60" (seconds) for core beaconing.

-Note that to ensure establish quick connectivity, an AS MAY attempt to forward a PCB more frequently ("fast recovery").
+Note that to ensure establish quick connectivity, an AS Control Service MAY attempt to forward a PCB more frequently ("fast recovery").
 Current practice is to increase the frequency of attempts if no PCB propagation is known to have succeeded within the last propagation interval:

 - because the corresponding RPC failed;
 - or because no beacon was available to propagate.